 Grand Challenges Explorations (GCE) – The Bill & Melinda Gates Foundation

-In the first half of 2014 VentureWell conducted three pilot Xcelerator workshops for the Grand Challenges Explorations (GCE) program, an initiative of The Bill & Melinda Gates Foundation.
+In 2014 and 2015 VentureWell conducted five pilot Xcelerator workshops for the Grand Challenges Explorations (GCE) program, an initiative of The Bill & Melinda Gates Foundation.
 GCE engages scientists worldwide to expand the pipeline of innovative ideas to meet global health challenges.

 Powering Agriculture: An Energy Grand Challenge for Development